Banjerr/Menu-Bar-Team-Directory/README.md

 ## Weee

+Executables (both 32 and 64 architechture) are in this repo for Win, OS X, and Linux machines.
+Checkem out (haven't tested this on Win/Linux machines at the time of this README.md update)

 # Demo (old screen capture of OS X version, now includes cool GUW icon instead of Electron icon)

 ![Menu Bar Team Directory Demo](https://github.com/Banjerr/Menu-Bar-Team-Directory/blob/master/images/team_directory.gif)